Birds – Symbolism and Myths Through the Ages

 Apollo was the Greek God of sun, light, truth, healing, and prophecy.
 Among many of his symbols is the raven, which is said to represent his anger.
 The Greek myth states that once, all ravens were colored white.
 One raven learned that Coronis (one of Apollo’s lovers) was having an affair with Ischys and brought the news to Apollo.
 Apollo was so enraged that the bird hadn’t poked Ischys’ eyes out that he scorched its wings and turned it black.
 From then on, all ravens were black instead of white.
 This story is said to be where positive and negative meanings associated with ravens come from.

-Ravens are also associated with bad luck and death.
+However, ravens are also associated with bad luck and death.
 Perhaps because of the Apollo story, the sighting of a raven is often thought of as a bad omen.
-As ravens are scavengers that often consume carrion, they are often seen present hovering over dead animals.
+As ravens are scavengers that often consume carrion, they tend to hover over dead animals.
 This has led to their association with illness and death.

-Swallows are small birds with a forked tail that are common traditional tattoos.
+Swallows are small birds with forked tails that are common traditional tattoos.
 They are often seen inked on the body in pairs and symbolize the experience of a sailor.
-The number of swallow tattoos that a sailor had was indicative of how many nautical miles they had traveled as they were only tattooed after 5,000 nautical miles at sea.
+The number of swallow tattoos that a sailor had was indicative of how many nautical miles they had traveled, as they were only tattooed after 5,000 nautical miles at sea.

 The term ‘welcome swallow’ is also tied to the sailor’s experience.
 Swallows are generally found on the coast, so the sight of a swallow on the return journey home was a sign that they were close to home.
 The swallow was also a symbol used to impart good luck for a sailor’s journey.